Thank you for subscribing

 Hands on the wheel

 “We often see people driving with one hand, or with their hands positioned lazily at the bottom of the steering wheel,” Morris says.
-“These are dangerous habits as if the driver unexpectedly hits a pothole they are not in a position to readily take control of their vehicle.”
+“These are dangerous habits; if the driver unexpectedly hits a pothole they are not in a position to readily take control of their vehicle.”

-Keep in mind that your hands should be positioned at 9 and 3 on the steering wheel, not 10 and 2.
+Keep in mind that your hands should be positioned at 9 and 3 on the steering wheel because of the airbag location, not 10 and 2 as was previously taught.

 Drive to conditions

 Some road or driving conditions make it more likely that you’ll encounter or hit a pothole.
 These include driving at night and driving on rough roads.
-Slow down to increase the amount of time you’ll have to spot and safely avoid a pothole.
-And beware of driving through puddles says Morris.
+Slow down to increase the amount of time you’ll have to see and safely avoid a pothole.
+Also beware of driving through puddles, says Morris.

 “Some puddles can be hiding large potholes underneath them, so you should avoid driving over puddles where possible, and never drive through floodwaters.”